Optical telescope: Optimum

-Only personal experience determines the best optimum magnifications for objects, relying on observational skills and seeing conditions.
+Only personal experience determines the best optimum magnifications for objects, relying on observational skills and seeing conditions, and the status of the pupil of observer's eye at the moment (e.g. a lower magnification may be required if there is enough moonlight to prevent complete dark adaption).

 Field of view

 Field of view is the extent of the observable world seen at any given moment, through an instrument (e.g., telescope or binoculars), or by naked eye.
 There are various expressions of field of view, being a specification of an eyepiece or a characteristic determined from an eyepiece and telescope combination.
 A physical limit derives from the combination where the FOV cannot be viewed larger than a defined maximum, due to diffraction of the optics.